gibizer/okofw/README.md

 `T` and `Req[T]`.

 This allows to create both generic and specific Steps.
-For example `InitConditions` is a generic step where the `T` CR type is only restricted to support `GetConditions` and `SetCondition` calls.
+For example `Conditions` is a generic step where the `T` CR type is only restricted to support `GetConditions` and `SetCondition` calls.
 An example for a type specific step is `EnsureNonZeroDivisor` from the `simple_controller` where `T` is replaced with the specific CR type